ravi9/openvino-wiki/GPUPluginDebugUtils.md

 * You can use `OV_GPU_DumpSources` of debug config.
 For the usage of debug config, please see [link](#debug-config).

-* How to enable the dumps from source code: clDNN plugin has the special internal config option `sources_dumps_dir` which can be set from the user app via plugin config:
+* You can also dump OpenCL source code by changing OpenVINO source code: clDNN plugin has the special internal config option `sources_dumps_dir` which can be set from the user app via plugin config:
 ```cpp
 Core ie;